 Try to meditate when you know you won’t be distracted.
-As someone with an eight year old, a
+As someone with an nine year old, a

 newborn toddler three year old, six five dogs and a farm full of hens, I can tell you that this is not always the easiest feat.
 That’s why I recommend early morning or late night for meditating.
 They seem to be times where I find there are less external distractions.

 If you can find some wall space, lay with your back on the floor, butt against the wall and legs straight up towards the ceiling against the wall; this is one of my favorites.
 Also a great hamstring stretch.

 Give yourself anywhere from 5-30 minutes to meditate and be realistic about it.
 Don’t aim for a goal that you know you don’t have time for.